Picking the Right Trace Width

 Traces stemming off from a component pad of similar width

-In the image, we can see two traces stemming off of the SOIC-style footprint.
+In the image, we can see two traces stemming from the SOIC-style footprint.
 The width of these traces is slightly smaller than the width of the component pads.
 This allows for plenty of clearance between adjacent pads while routing away from the chip.

 Selecting trace widths for BGA components can be more tricky.
 Read more about best practices for BGA pad creation and methods of routing traces from BGA footprints.